Hbvsa/End_to_end_DL_Template_Project/README.md

 ```bash
 python main.py
 ```
 ### To run the pipeline for training and saving a model you can use DVC with the dvc config coded in dvc.yaml.
-Execute the following commands in the project repo.
+Just move to the project repo in command line and execute the following code.
 ```bash
 dvc init
 dvc repro